Single-turbine scale quantification of wake turbulence

 Project Description:

 This PhD scholarship is offered by the EPSRC CDT in Offshore Wind Energy Sustainability and Resilience; a partnership between the Universities of Durham, Hull, Loughborough and Sheffield.
 The successful applicant will undertake six-months of training with the rest of the CDT cohort at the University of Hull before continuing their PhD research at Loughborough University.
-The project is part of a PhD Research Cluster on Predicting Offshore Wind wake interactions for Energy and the enviRonment (POWER).

 Individual wind turbines produce turbulent wakes that have implications for maximum power generation from downwind turbines, increased fatigue loads and associated maintenance costs (Porté-Agel et al., 2020) .
 There are also associated environmental issues such as noise generation, and the introduction of large-scale flow structures to the atmospheric flow field.
 There have been a number of studies of these phenomena and Howard et al. (2015) and Kadum et al. (2019) have undertaken detailed studies of aspects of these dynamics.
 At the heart of this project is an attempt to develop deeper understanding of these phenomena in terms of the flow physics and to provide practical modelling methods that correctly represent these physics.